(or, how Metro got out from under the huge operating deficit created by the ten years of the Consent Decree)

 The BRC consisted of five Metro Governance Councilmembers (one from each of the five Councils), a member of the Metro Citizens' Advisory Council, representatives of five non-Metro transit agencies (LADOT, Norwalk Transit, Pasadena ARTS, Santa Monica's Big Blue Bus, and West Hollywood CityLine), four area business organizations (the San Fernando Valley was represented by the Valley Industry and Commerce Association) and representatives from the Los Angeles Community College District and the University of Southern California.
 Attachment A of the staff report contains the policy recommendations and guidelines approved by the Board.
 In the area of service design, the BRC recommended that the rail system, Metro Rapid, and the Orange and Silver Lines serve as a "backbone" fed and complemented by the regional bus network.
 Less-frequent local bus services were seen as an augmention to the regional network for better geographic coverage but closely-spaced services were proposed for consolidation into fewer, more frequent services at a half-mile to mile route spacing.

 For this series of service change programs, Metro staff used a "clustering" approach to proposals involving several lines and grouped all the lines together for each proposal.
 We have used the same groupings for the pages here.
-Where a line was cancelled (either wholly or in part, with no restructuring), we have made a reference to that in the list rather than create a separate page for that line; the staff reports include the maps and data for these lines, if the reader is interested in those details.
+Where a line was cancelled (either wholly or in part, with no restructuring) or extended without a public hearing, we have made a reference to that in the list rather than create a separate page for that line; the staff reports include the maps and data for these lines, if the reader is interested in those details.
 The staff reports also include summaries of the public hearing comments.

 It also must be noted that with the dissolution of the "service sector" operating model, the former sector Governance Councils were renamed Service Councils at the beginning of the 2011-12 fiscal year.
 Therefore, the line pages refer to the SFV Council by its original name for actions through June 30, 2011 and by its new name thereafter.

 The December 2011 service change program was suspended after an audit by the Federal Transit Administration raised questions about the implementation of several changes systemwide.
 Those changes were implemented June 17, 2012; staff subsequently decided to defer the December 2012 service change program while they completed a FTA request for a Title VI review of the previous service change programs from 2009 and 2010.
-In October 2012, after the Department of Justice changed the FTA's involvement in the review process, Metro determined that the review would not be completed by year's end and deferred the June 2013 service change program as well.
-Staff is now expected to bring the December 2013 service change program to the Service Council in May for review and to set a July date for the public hearing.
+In October 2012, after the Department of Justice changed the FTA's involvement in the review process, Metro determined that the review would not be completed by year's end and in 2013 made only minor service changes which were not subject to the public hearing process.

 DISCLAIMER: Kymberleigh Richards, who operates the Transit Insider website, served on the BRC in her capacity as a Metro San Fernando Valley Governance Councilmember.
 She was also considered the "transit user" stakeholder representative due to her position at the time as the Public and Legislative Affairs Director of Southern California Transit Advocates.